GoogleCloudPlatform/deploymentmanager-samples/examples/v2/htcondor/autoscaler/README.md

 solving computationally intensive problems.
-When HTCondor is installed in the Cloud, it is beneficial to change the number of compute instances based on the number of jobs in order to find a solution faster. autoscaler.py is a Python script that checks the total number of jobs and  resizes the compute cluster in the Cloud to meet the demand.
+When HTCondor is installed in the Cloud, it is beneficial to change the number of compute instances based on the number of jobs in order to find a solution faster. autoscaler.py is a Python script that checks number of active jobs in HTCondor queue and  resizes compute cluster in the Cloud to meet the demand.
 If this script is setup to run periodically, for example by a cron job, it will update number of HTCondor compute instances to be proportional to the number of jobs waiting in the queue.
 That will improve the time to completion of